Quadratic Chabauty and rational points I: p-adic heights: Computing and

 \subsubsection{Local contributions away from $p$}

-The curve $X$ has bad reduction at $2$, potential good reduction at $7$ and good reduction at all other primes.
+The curve $X$ has bad reduction at $2$, bad but potential good reduction at $7$, and good reduction at all other primes.
 Hence to determine the set $\Omega $ we need to determine the possible values of